C3. Coding

 Questions to ask and possible responses from students:

-• Have the children race at the same time.
-Whoever gets there first is the winner.
+- Have the children race at the same time.
+Whoever completes the obstacle course first is the winner.

 Duration: 50 minutes in addition to the time allotted to explore the coding software, as needed